 Patricia A. Evans, a nurse practitioner and certified nurse midwife at MemorialCare Orange Coast Medical Center in Fountain Valley, California, tells Romper that most reasons are perfectly normal, including, “any fetal position other than cephalic (head down), incorrect dating, polyhydramnios (high amniotic fluid levels), or fibroids.
 Or perhaps multiple gestation (twins, triplets, etc.).”
-But usually it’s not, Debra.
-Thanks for asking.

 You could also have weaker abdominal muscles from additional pregnancies, increasing your fundal height's size, Evans says.
 What to Expect also noted that most women tend to have bigger pregnant bellies in their second or third pregnancies because your abdominal muscles are looser from being stretched in your previous pregnancy, and you can definitely show sooner.
 Your belly has previously been stretched before, so it doesn’t take much for it to happen again.
 “Your body type might also be at play; some women carry their babies lower, which makes them appear to stick out more,” the website also noted.
 So if this isn't your first baby, don't be alarmed if your health care provider notices your belly's measuring a little larger than it should.

 Just because you look like you’re four months pregnant in the first trimester — and continue to measure big throughout your pregnancy — doesn’t mean you’re fat, not eating healthy enough, or not getting enough exercise.
-Or that you’re carrying twins, Debra.
+(Or that you’re carrying twins, random stranger.)
 If you’ve been pregnant before, your muscles are usually just stretched out from your previous pregnancy, or you could just be carrying low, have a lot of amniotic fluid, or your baby isn’t head down.
 If there's any actual concern, your OB-GYN will let you know.